DizzyBurls/Leaflet_Challenge/README.md

 # Authors and Acknowledgments

     Author - Chris Burley (CJB)
-    I would like to Akash Singh, out lecturer, for finding the small syntax error in my code relating the Tool-Tips.
+    I would like to thank Brandon Wong from the BSC 24/7 help team for assisting me.
+I was finding it difficult to import the tectonc plates data and he was able to spot a really tiny error in my code.
+Bravo!!